Asian markets lower on virus worries after Wall Street slips

-BEIJING (AP) — Asian stock markets followed Wall Street lower on Tuesday as jitters about the spread of the coronavirus’s delta variant dented enthusiasm about strong corporate profits.
+BEIJING (AP) — European stocks opened higher Tuesday while Asian markets declined as jitters about the spread of the coronavirus’s delta variant in China and the United States dented enthusiasm about strong corporate profits.

-Investors looked ahead to U.S. jobs data due out this week for signs of the health of the world’s biggest economy.

-Wall Street’s benchmark S&P 500 index closed lower, weighed down by declines for tech, energy, industrial and communications stocks.
+Wall Street futures were higher after the benchmark S&P 500 index closed lower Monday, weighed down by declines for tech, energy, industrial and communications stocks.

 Investors were encouraged by unexpectedly strong U.S. earnings but are more uneasy as China, the United States and other governments try to stop the spread of the more contagious delta variant.

-India’s Sensex opened down 0.6% at 53,294.60.
+India’s Sensex rose 1.1% to 53,516.34.
 New Zealand and Singapore declined while Bangkok and Indonesia gained.

 Investors looked ahead to U.S. employment data due out Friday for indications of whether hiring has held up.

-On Thursday, U.S. markets appeared to shrug off a report by the Institute for Supply Management, a trade group of purchasing managers, that manufacturing slowed in July.
+On Monday, U.S. markets appeared to shrug off a report by the Institute for Supply Management, a trade group, that manufacturing slowed in July.
 Many companies are being held back by supply chain disruptions.

 Also this week, some 150 companies in the S&P 500 are due to report results.

-In energy markets, benchmark U.S. crude lost 12 cents to $71.14 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 32 cents to $71.58 per barrel in electronic trading on the New York Mercantile Exchange.
 On Monday, the contract fell $2.69 to $71.26.
-Brent crude, the price basis for international oils, shed 15 cents to $72.74 per barrel in London.
+Brent crude, the price basis for international oils, added 30 cents to $73.19 per barrel in London.
 It tumbled $2.52 the previous session to $72.89 a barrel.